-Plectranthus is a genus of about 350 species of annuals, evergreen perennials, semi-succulents and shrubs from Africa, Madagascar, Asia, Australasia and Pacific Islands.
-They are useful in a cool greenhouse or conservatory or outdoors in hanging baskets, containers or sunny borders.
+Plectranthus is a genus of about 350 species of annuals, evergreen perennials, semi-succulents, and shrubs from Africa, Madagascar, Asia, Australasia, and the Pacific Islands.
+They are useful in a cool greenhouse or outdoors in hanging baskets, containers, or sunny borders.
 The foliage is often ornamental, with decorative margins and a fuzzy appearance.
-The flowers are small but are often borne in good-size racemes of tubular, 2-lipped flowers in shades of purple, pink, white or blue.
+Flowers are small but usually borne in good-size racemes of tubular 2-lipped flowers in shades of purple, pink, white, or blue.

 Growing Conditions and General Care

 Plectranthus are easily cultivated and require little extra attention or special treatment.
-They enjoy well-composted soil and as rule thrive in semi shade or cool positions on south facing aspects.
-They are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water but they do store water in their stems and are resistant to prolonged periods of drought.
-Plectranthus are often grown for their attractive foliage, flowers or both and vary in their growth forms from dense prostrate ground covers to sub-shrubs and large shrubs.
+They enjoy well-composted soil and thrive in semi-shade.
+These plants are ideally suited to grow under the shade of trees.
+They are generally shallow-rooted and enjoy adequate water but store water in their stems and resist prolonged periods of drought.
+Plectranthus are often grown for their attractive foliage, flowers, or both and vary in their growth forms from dense prostrate ground covers to subshrubs and large shrubs.

-Although they are frost tender they are usually grown in shady protected places and as such are afforded some protection from frost.
-Due to the fact that they all flower at the end of the growing season frost does not affect flowering.
-If the plants are affected by frost they can be cut back at the end of winter and will grow out rapidly.
-Once the plants have been established for a year or more they become woodier at the base and are more resistant to frost damage.
+Although they are frost tender, Plectranthus are usually grown in shady, protected places and, as such, are afforded some protection from frost.
+Frost does not affect flowering because they all flower at the end of the growing season.
+Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

-Most of the shrubby species make better, more dense and attractive shrubs if they are pruned back to between 1/3 and 1/4 of their height, at the end of winter before the new growth begins for summer.
-After pruning is the ideal time to dress the soil with a thick layer of compost or organic mulch and an application of balanced fertilizer such as 2:3:2.
-Ground cover species rarely need to be pruned, other than occasional cleaning up of old growth and flower spikes.
+Most shrubby species make better, denser, and more attractive shrubs if they are pruned back to between 1/3 and 1/4 of their height at the end of winter before the new growth begins for summer.
+After pruning, it is an ideal time for dressing the soil with a thick layer of compost or organic mulch and applying balanced fertilizer such as 2:3:2.
+Ground cover species rarely need to be pruned, other than the occasional cleaning up of old-growth and flower spikes.

-The ground cover species often have very attractive foliage and form dense attractive carpets from 6 to 18 inches (15 to 45 cm) thick, which burst into flower in autumn.
-They root readily at the nodes wherever they touch the ground, and will form dense mats in a relatively short time.
+The ground cover species often have beautiful foliage and form dense, attractive carpets, from 6 to 18 inches (15 to 45 cm) thick, which burst into flower in fall.
+These plants root readily at the nodes wherever they touch the ground and will form dense mats relatively quickly.

-Shrubby species vary in height from 20 inches to 6.67 feet (0.5 to 2 m) and may be planted en-masse or as single individuals.
-Once again most species enjoy shade but there are a few which can endure full sun.
+Shrubby species vary in height from 20 inches to 6.67 feet (0.5 to 2 m) and can be planted en-masse or as single individuals.
+Once again, most species enjoy the shade, but few can endure the full sun.

-Plectranthus are exceptionally easy to propagate and can be produced very easily with little special treatment.
-Most propagation is done from cuttings during the early part of summer and spring.
+Plectranthus are exceptionally easy to propagate and grow with little special treatment.
+Most propagation is done from cuttings during the early summer and spring.
 Although the cuttings will root at any time of the year, they have a long summer ahead to establish if they are propagated at this time.
-Cuttings may take the form of soft-wood, semi-hardwood, but tip cuttings are usually the best.
+Cuttings may take the form of softwood or semi-hardwood, but tip cuttings are usually the best.

-The cuttings should have at least 2 nodes and the leaves should be removed from the lower portion.
-Rooting hormone is usually not necessary and has been known to cause the cuttings to rot.
-The cuttings should be inserted one third of their length into clean double washed river sand and kept in a warm shady place and not be allowed to dry out.
+The cuttings should have at least two nodes, and the leaves should be removed from the lower portion.
+Rooting hormone is usually unnecessary and has been known to cause the cuttings to rot.
+The cuttings should be inserted one-third of their length into clean double-washed river sand, kept in a warm shady place, and not be allowed to dry out.